 Not surely you shall die."
 (Genesis 3:4)

 The reply of the serpent is phrased negatively and returns to the repeated word form but uses the same word form as the Lord for the first word and the word of Eve for the second word.
 This repeated word form is unique and appears no where else in the Scriptures.
 Therefore, the reply seems to be directed to how Eve had phrased her answer and to be correcting her statement or adding special emphasis in a negative way.
 There surely must be meanings within these Hebrew word changes that are not fully revealed by the translations.
-Looking in Strong's "Dictionary of the Words in the Hebrew Bible" we find the following.
+The BDB definition for H4191 includes "1a4) to die prematurely (by neglect of wise moral conduct)" Looking in Strong's "Dictionary of the Words in the Hebrew Bible" we find the following.

 Note that there is also the possible meaning, especially for the repeated word form, of a very sudden death.
 None of the translators have included the possibility that there is a sudden time implication in the words.
 Looking in "The Word" by Isaac E. Mozeson we see the following.